Fast model-based clustering of partial records: Discovering the distinct kinds of Gamma Ray Bursts

 Since the imputation approaches performed poorly in our simulation assessments, we restricted our attention to the observed, full, and complete case EM style approaches, again with default settings.
-All three methods preferred $\hat{K} = 6$ clusters according to BIC among candidates ranging from $K = 1, \dots, 10$, in contrast to previous reports of only two or three clusters obtained using a few features or the five clusters obtained using the complete data set.
-Indeed, our BIC criterion, unlike~\citet{chattopadhyayandmaitra18} that uses the {\sc teigen} software~\citep{andrews18}, prefers six groups even when analyzing the 1599 complete GRB records.
-We attribute this difference possibly to the fact that our development and software allow for the degrees of freedom, $\nu$, to vary between groups.
-We now discuss the results for the 6-groups solutions.
+The ``Observed EM'' and ``Full EM'' methods preferred $\hat{K} = 7$ clusters, as per BIC among candidates ranging from $K = 1, \dots, 10$, in contrast to previous reports of only two or three clusters obtained using a few features or the five clusters obtained using the complete dataset.
+Our methodology, applied on the 1599 complete GRB cases, also found five or six groups, though the latter was not conclusive, following~\citet{kassandraftery95}, so we decide on five groups. ~\citet{chattopadhyayandmaitra18} also got five groups using the {\sc teigen} software~\citep{andrews18}.
+This is reassuring even though our method differs from that of {\sc teigen} insofar as it allows for $\nu$, to vary across groups.
+We now discuss the results for the 7-groups solutions (and briefly, for the complete case 5-groups scenario).

-Table~\ref{tab:grbests} presents the estimated cluster proportions and degrees of freedom for the six-groups solution obtained using the three methods.
+Table~\ref{tab:grbests} presents the estimated cluster proportions and degrees of freedom for the BIC-preferred K obtained using the three methods.

-The three solutions disagree somewhat in the estimated mixing proportions (with the ``Observed EM'' solution in particular having a much larger sixth group).
-The degrees of freedom are very different in all three cases.
+The three solutions disagree mildly in the estimated mixing proportions (but ``Observed EM'' tracks ``Full EM'' fairly well).
+The degrees of freedom are also different in a few cases.
 While the {\sc teigen} solution in \citet{chattopadhyayandmaitra18} found (all five $\nu$s to be 200), our ``Complete Case'' solution found much fatter-tailed $t$-mixture components.
-The ``Full EM'' degrees of freedom were also quite different from that of the ``Observed EM'' in at least a few cases.
-Figure~\ref{fig:grb} displays the estimated cluster means and scale parameters of the multivariate $t$-components.
-We note some differences in the means and the scale parameters, however, in all cases, the six cluster parameters are fairly distinct from each other.
+Figure~\ref{fig:grb} displays the estimated cluster means

+and scale parameters of the multivariate $t$-components.
+We note minor differences in the means and the scale parameters, with the ``Observed EM'' and ``Full EM'' cluster parameters being qualitatively the same.

-For the six-groups solution, the ``Full EM'' had slightly higher log likelihood than the others, however, the main astrophysical properties of the solution is similar to that of the ``Observed EM'' approach so we discuss the ``Full EM'' results.
+For the seven-groups solution, the ``Full EM'' had slightly higher log likelihood than the others, however, the main astrophysical properties of the solution is similar for both ``Observed EM'' and ``Full EM'' groups so we only discuss the ``Observed EM'' results.